stuartajd/dasher/README.md

         - [Reflection](#reflection)

 ## Introduction to Dasher
 Dasher is a configurable dashboard built in CSS, HTML &amp; Javascript to display appropriate information as required, it is fully customisable with different modules that can be selected as you wish to use them.
 It is self contained and is shipped with an HTTP server to ensure that you simply run a few commands for it to function.

-The system is built to be run on any system and many systems are able to access the server as all the customisation options are managed on the client side.

 Dasher is also mobile friendly, it can be used and shaped on all devices without hassle!

 Dasher is also built to automatically update all the information periodically, you never need to refresh your dashboard!
+It'll also reconnect when the system drops connection to the socket server!

+As Dasher is built to be a customisable dashboard for the client side, the server is able to have multiple connections allowing as many people as wanted to join the same system!
+Their own customisation options will remain on their browser!
+The more people on one server the more communication you can have in the live chat!

 ## Requirements
 A nodeJS server (npm installed)